inspec/inspec-aws/docs/resources/aws_ec2_transit_gateway_attachments.md

       it { should exist }
     end

-An `aws_eips` resource block uses an optional filter to select a group of Elastic IPs and then test that group.
+An `aws_ec2_transit_gateway_attachments` resource block uses an optional filter to select a group of Elastic IPs and then test that group.

 ## Parameters